-- Central London is extremely busy on New Year's Eve, and public transport is limited on New Year's Day.
+- Central London is extremely busy on New Year's Eve and public transport is limited on New Year's Day.

 Christmas transport and travel

-Train services to London over Christmas
+Are there train services to London over Christmas?

 London on Christmas Day

-Most businesses and attractions close on Christmas Day in London, and many close from 24 to 26 December, as well as 1 January.
+Most businesses and attractions close on Christmas Day in London, and many close from 24 to 26 December, as well as on 1 January.
 Always check before travelling.

 Hotels and restaurants on Christmas Day